Cykooz/libheif-sys/README.md

 The crate uses `pkg-confing` to find installed `libheif`.

-Also, you can enable all or one of next features to compile `libheif` from `GitHub` and link it statically:
+You can also enable all or any of the following features to compile `libheif v1.18.2` from `GitHub` and link it statically:

 - `compile-libheif`
 - `embedded-libheif-plugins`